himmAllRight/himmAllRight-source/resources/templates/md/posts/Ansible-On-Pi-Cluster.md

 ## Install Ansible

 I have a confession.
-You know how I have been fun and cheery by anthropomorphisizing Ansible, saying that it was *"happy"* or *"frusterated"* during the previous steps?
+So, you know how I have been fun and cheery by anthropomorphisizing Ansible, saying that it was *"happy"* or *"frusterated"* during the previous steps?
 That wasn't true.
 I made it up.
-Ansible wasn't actually installed yet. *So... to install Ansible...*
+Ansible wasn't *actually* installed yet. *So... to install Ansible...*

 ```
 sudo eopkg it ansible
 ```

-I used `eopkg` because I am running Solus.
-You might use `sudo apt-get install ansible`, `sudo dnf install ansible`, or `pacaur -S ansible` depending on whatever distrobution you are using.
+I used `eopkg` because I am currently running [Solus](https://solus-project.com).
+You might use `sudo apt-get install ansible`, `sudo dnf install ansible`, or `pacaur -S ansible` depending on whatever distro you are using.

-That's all for setting up Ansible.
-I'll cut it off here and in the next post, I'll walk through the steps on how to get Ansible to be useful.
+That's all for *setting up* Ansible.
+I'll cut this post off here, but in the next post, I'll walk through the steps on how to get Ansible to be useful.